RobertoRDT/DOTR-evt2-demo/README.md

 In the Vercelli Book the poem starts with the with the narrator having a dream: in this dream a wonderful object, which is later to be identified with the Holy Cross, stands in the air and tells the story of the crucifixion of Christ to the narrator.

 ### A digital edition and facsimile
-Experimental edition using EVT 2 beta2.
+Experimental edition using EVT 2 beta2, published directly on GitHub: https://robertordt.github.io/DOTR-evt2-demo/.